Telecare Sonoma ACT

 Population Served: Adults, ages 18 and older, who are seriously and persistently mentally ill and may also be dually-diagnosed.

-Funded by: Sonoma County Behavioral Health MHSA (Mental Health Services Act)
+Funded by: Sonoma County Behavioral Health Services and MHSA

 ACT programs use multidisciplinary teams that include psychiatrists, nurses, masters-level clinical staff, and personal service coordinators.
 Some staff may be consumers who are in recovery themselves.